IhorMarkevych/DelphiMethod/README.md

 # DelphiMethod
-Python implementation of Delphi method for decision making
+Python implementation of Delphi method for decision making based on expert opinions.